JAForbes/blog/posts/hooks-and-streams.md

 So passing callbacks didn't scale, using events was out of the question (though some did try).
 Amongst this chaos, several projects in the functional programming community were working on their own solutions and advocating for their own alternatives.
 Probably the most influential was the Elm Architecture, which popularised the idea of stateless views, with a state model that folded a scan of streams into a new state.

-This pattern ended up becoming incorporated by Dan Abramov into the React ecosystem as [Redux](https://redux.js.org/introduction/getting-started).
+This pattern was later incorporated into the React ecosystem as Dan Abramov's [Redux](https://redux.js.org/introduction/getting-started).

 Redux allowed large teams to use React without relying on unscalable component callbacks or event architectures.
 Because Redux applications were unidirectional (state only travels down, actions only travel up) there wasn't much need for component state anymore.
 But Redux introduced 2 new problems.